Interpretable Battery Cycle Life Range Prediction Using Early Degradation Data at Cell Level: Model interpretation

-In order to further illustrate how the most important feature affects the predicted cycle life, a one dimensional partial dependence plot (PDP) is computed on the training set and is illustrated in Fig. \ref{fig_3}.
-A lower bound of the predicted battery cycle life as a function of variance of $\Delta Q_{100-10} (V)$ is provided by the .075 quantile curves, while the .925 quantile curve provides an upper bound of the predicted battery cycle life as a function of variance of $\Delta Q_{100-10} (V)$.
+In order to further illustrate how the most important feature affects the predicted cycle life, a one-dimensional partial dependence plot (PDP) is computed on the training set (see Fig. \ref{fig_3}).
+A lower bound of the predicted battery cycle life as a function of variance of $\Delta Q_{100-10} (V)$ is provided by the .025 quantile curves, while the .975 quantile curve provides an upper bound of the predicted battery cycle life as a function of variance of $\Delta Q_{100-10} (V)$.
 The median value of the predicted battery cycle life is provided by the .50 quantile curves.
 The histogram on the x-axis shows the distribution of the observations of the variance of $\Delta Q_{100-10} (V)$ in the training set.
-The quantile curves flatten out in the region of sparse observations of the variance of $\Delta Q_{100-10} (V)$ in the training data, which do not provide much information.
-In the region of dense distribution of variance of $\Delta Q_{100-10} (V)$ in training set, battery cycle life rapidly decreases when the variance of $\Delta Q_{100-10} (V)$ increases from $10^{-10}$ to $10^{-8}$, which indicates that a small increase of variance of $\Delta Q_{100-10} (V)$ during discharge stage has a large effect on battery degradation rate.
+The quantile curves flatten out in the regions of sparse observations of the variance of $\Delta Q_{100-10} (V)$ in the training data, thus not providing much information.
+In the region of dense distribution of variance of $\Delta Q_{100-10} (V)$ in training set, battery cycle life rapidly decreases when the variance of $\Delta Q_{100-10} (V)$ increases from $10^{-5}$ to $10^{-3}$, which indicates that a small increase of variance of $\Delta Q_{100-10} (V)$ during discharge has a large effect on battery degradation rate.
 The physical meaning of the variance of $\Delta Q_{100-10} (V)$ is associated with the dependence of discharge energy dissipation on voltage.
 The variance of $\Delta Q_{100-10} (V)$ reflects the degree of non-uniformity in the discharge energy dissipation with voltage \cite{severson2019data}.
-Thus, the larger value of the variance of $\Delta Q_{100-10} (V)$ indicates a larger degree of non-uniformity in the discharge energy dissipation under galvanostatic conditions, which is consistent with the monotonic relationship between the variance of $\Delta Q_{100-10} (V)$ and cycle life (Fig. \ref{fig3_first_case}).
+Thus, the larger the value of the variance of $\Delta Q_{100-10} (V)$ the larger the degree of non-uniformity in the discharge energy dissipation under galvanostatic conditions, which is consistent with the monotonic relationship between the variance of $\Delta Q_{100-10} (V)$ and cycle life (Fig. \ref{fig3_first_case}).
 The second most importance feature is the minimum of $\Delta Q_{100-10} (V)$, for which battery cycle life decreases with increasing value of the minimum of $\Delta Q_{100-10} (V)$, but not to the same extent as for the variance of $\Delta Q_{100-10} (V)$.